• About Texas Travel Talk

 12. Krause Springs

-Krause Springs is a well-known camping & swimming site in Spicewood, Texas, 30 miles west of Austin.
+Krause Springs is a well-known camping & swimming site among locals in Spicewood, Texas, 30 miles west of Austin.
 The 115-acre property is listed on the National Registry of Historical Sites and has been privately owned by the Krause Family for over 50 years.
 It has 32 springs on the property, yet it’s still less well-known than other places in the Hill Country for camping and swimming.

 13. Hill Country Herb Garden Restaurant & Spa